 3. “Fake Love” by Drake

-Fake Love by Drake takes a step back from his usual rap feel and you can notice R&B similarities between this song and his other music like “One Dance”.
+Fake Love by Drake takes a step back from his usual rap feel and takes a more R&B tune.
 Drake uses the song to depict the difficulties he faces when it comes to letting people into his inner circle because of his celebrity status.

 4. “Backstabber” by Eminem

 In this rap song, Eminem is talking about a backstabber who looks a lot like the Joker (coming from a psychiatric ward, green hair, etc).
-Throughout the track, Eminem uses his words to convey that this backstabber is perhaps a girlfriend stealer.
+Throughout the track, Eminem uses his words to convey that this backstabber steals girlfriends.

 Give me your girlfriend, or I’m gonna kill ya” give you the impression that Eminem wrote this after personally dealing with a friend stealing his woman.
-The entire theme of the song is very angry, as if Eminem is hunting this man for what he’s done.
+The entire theme of the song is very intense, as if Eminem is determined that this man pays for what he’s done.

 5. “Bad Blood” by Taylor Swift